boxspah/picture-shiritori/README.md

 # The Unofficial Rulebook for English Picture Shiritori

 [Shiritori](https://en.wikipedia.org/wiki/Shiritori) (しりとり) is a Japanese word game in which players take turns saying a word which begins with the final kana of the previous word.
 For example, saku**ra** (さく**ら**) can be followed by **ra**jio (**ラ**ジオ).
-The game typically ends when a word is repeated (which is illegal), or a word ending with n (ん) is used (also illegal).
+The game ends when a word is repeated, a word ending with n (ん) is used, or a disallowed word is used.

-*Picture* shiritori replaces the verbal responses with written responses, accompanied by a hand-drawn representation of the word.
-Rules regarding word repetition and endings still apply.
+In *picture* shiritori, players draw and write out the word, instead of saying it out loud.
+Rules about word repetition and endings still apply.

-This rulebook is based on the rules of the original Japanese game, but has been modified to better suit the English language.
-We hope this improves the popularity of English shiritori to the level of its Japanese counterpart.
+This rulebook is based on the rules of the original Japanese game, with changes introduced to adapt the game to the English language.
+We hope this will make English shiritori as popular as its Japanese counterpart.

 ## Table of Contents